SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

    * Latches

-     > Basically this is what we call locks in a programming language, for
+     > Basically this is what we call lock in a programming language, for
      > example, `Mutex`, `RwLock`, `SpinLock`...

      Latches are the low-level protection primitives used for **critical sections**